Table of Contents

 Snorkelling on the Gili islands was one of the most surreal moments for me.

-I got in the water to snorkel on Gili T for the first time and I was completely astonished at the size of the enormous turtles on the Gili islands;
+I got in the water to snorkel on Gili T for the first time and I was completely astonished at the size of the enormous turtles;

 - The turtles go about their own business whilst you photograph them and even touch them (yes touch them, they don’t care as long as they can carry on eating).
-A true magical experience.
+A truly magical experience.
+You can also see them on Gili Meno, and Gili Air

-- This is totally free, get your own snorkel and head into the water from the beach.
+- This is free, get your snorkel and head into the water from the beach.

 Where is the best place to see the turtles on Gili T?

-Every time I left the shore I found a turtle within 5-10 minutes, what a crazy experience and one of the most memorable things I did on Gili T.
+Every time I left the store I found a turtle within 5-10 minutes, what a crazy experience and one of the most memorable things I did on Gili T. Gili is also top must do!

 15. Scuba diving in Bali